BortoAle/Roomie/README.md

 - 🇮🇹 Italian
 - 🇺🇦 Ukrainian

-Our app incorporates accessibility features to assist our users, including support for VoiceOver and light mode.
+Our app incorporates accessibility features to assist our users, including support for VoiceOver and light / dark modes.

 ## Requirements
 - iOS 17.0+